 The Oxford Concise Dictionary of Literary Terms (2001) defines a dramaturg as "a literary advisor" for a theatrical production.
 In this class, dramaturgy refers to the attempt to understand the world of the original play so that our version of that play remains true to its essential spirit.
 Simply put, dramaturgy concerns researching the context of a dramatic work and implementing such knowledge of context to inform and enliven a production of that work.
 In other words, we have to have a sense of what a play meant and how it worked for its original audience in order to be able to understand how best to mount a version of that play for a contemporary audience.
-Each Friday we will dedicate 10-15 minutes to the study and application of dramaturgy, under the tutelage of our extremely able PLA.
+Each Friday we will dedicate 10-15 minutes to the study and application of dramaturgy, under the tutelage of our extremely able PLA and various guest speakers.
 The purpose of these sessions will be to help us to understand the process and function of dramaturgy so that we can bring such knowledge and skills to bear upon our own 21st century adaptation of a Medieval play.
 Thus, although we will necessarily update the play to make it pertinent and engaging for our audience, we must do so in a way which is true to the spirit of the original play.
 The final paper for this course will be a 2000-word assessment of how the dramaturgical exercises worked, how they related to our production, and how our production showed specific evidence of thoughtful dramaturgical reflection.

-Participation in the Production:
+Participation in the Production and Out-of-Class Rehearsals:

 Participation in the production is a fundamental component of the course.
-This participation should be interesting and fun, but it also requires extracurricular commitment in the form of rehearsal time, personal time devoted to memorizing lines, time and energy spent tracking down props and costume parts, etc. This class will be a lot of fun, but don't take it if you can't commit the extra time and energy.
+The time spent in formal, scheduled, out-of-class reheasals attended by the instructor and PLA will far exceed the hours necessary for the Fourth Credit Hour.
+This participation should be interesting and engaging, but it also requires extracurricular commitment in the form of rehearsal time, personal time devoted to memorizing lines, time and energy spent tracking down props and costume parts, etc. This class will be a lot of fun, but don't take it if you can't commit the extra time and energy.